laihoangson/my-new-project/README.md

 # my-new-project

+New line

-This line includes changes from both branche
+This line includes changes from both branches.